Rush University College of Nursing

 An average nurse anesthetist salary in Illinois

-Illinois CRNA salaries are about the same as the U.S. average and fluctuate around the $145k-$170k range.
+Illinois CRNA salaries are much lower than the U.S. average around $128k.

 - Rural average: $174,214